- Associate Professor in NLP

 state-of-the-art computational methods to detect different aspects of semantic change and variation, to facilitate and simplify research in the text-based humanities and social sciences, historical linguistics and lexicography.
 This program has two main aims, firstly to develop corpus-based methods for detecting semantic change (over time) and variation (across social groups and media types).
 We will collaborate with researchers from social sciences, gender studies, and literature to answer their research questions.
 We will together develop methods and research methodology for their specific needs.
 By identifying and handling changes in language automatically, we can ensure a correct interpretation of our language and facilitate studies of our contemporary and historical societies.
 We have 11 participating researchers and one research engineer from six participating universities, IMS Stuttgart, Queen Mary University of London, University of Lund, Institute for Analytical Sociology (IAS) Linköping University, KU Leuven.
 PI is Nina Tahmasebi at the University of Gothenburg.

-Our project Towards Automatic Detection of Language Change (2019 - 2022) with Simon Hengchen, Richard Johansson, and Maria Koptjevskaja Tamm has been running for a year and a half.
-So far, we have published an ACL paper, organized the first ever international workshop on computational methods for historical language change (LChange'19), given several talks, and given a few local workshops, the latest at the Alan Turing Institute.
+Our project Towards Automatic Detection of Language Change (2019 - 2022) with Simon Hengchen, Dominik Schlechtweg, and Maria Koptjevskaja Tamm has been running since 2019.
+So far, we have published an ACL paper, organized the first ever international workshop on computational methods for historical language change (LChange'19) and two follow-ups, given several talks, and given a few local workshops, the latest at the Alan Turing Institute.
 Our survey paper on Computational Approaches to Lexical Semantic Change can be found on ArXiV.
 We have also run the SemEval-2020: Task 1 on Unsupservised Lexical Semantic Change Detection.
 Keep updated with our latest activities and plans via our news-list.

 - lexical semantic change